Edmund Tyrell Artis: Biography

 At Castor, antiquarian and modern archaeological excavations have occurred since the 1600s at a site dating from Roman times.
-Artis, excavating there in the 1820s, termed the site the "Praetorium".
+Artis, excavating there in the 1820s, termed the site the 'Praetorium'.
 The Roman buildings covered an area of 3.77 hectares (9.4 acres).
 Artis began his investigation of the site when he discovered a mosaic pavement in the churchyard at Castor.
 From 1823 to 1825 he published the first four parts of The Durobrivae of Antoninus by subscription.
 In recognition of this work he was elected in 1825 a Fellow of the Society of Antiquaries of London.

 Artis held in October 1826 an auction of his household effects and then departed from Milton House due to a sexual indiscretion (probably involving a female servant at Milton House).
 There exists a record of his earlier siring of an illegitimate child, known as Edmund Hales.
 Artis sold his fossil collection, some of which remains today in the Natural History Museum, London.
 The remaining parts of The Durobrivae of Antoninus were published in 1827 and 1828.

 By 1827 Fitzwilliam moved Artis to Doncaster to serve as manager of the horse-racing club there.
 Each September, upper class rich people gathered during the St Leger race meeting, under the patronage of the 4th Earl Fitzwilliam.
 Artis purchased the Doncaster Race-Club House, which provided September lodging for such rich people.
 Artis also served as secretary of the Doncaster Race-Club, whose members organized events.
 In 1829 he provided a magnificent celebratory dinner for the Duke of Wellington.
 Artis's cooking became famous among a circle of upper class people.

-In 1929 Artis sold his London rooms and his fossil collection.
+In 1829 Artis sold his London rooms and his fossil collection.
 Most of his fossil specimens have been lost.
-There are two at the Natural History Museum, London, and, when he died in 1847, fourteen other specimens were donated to the Yorkshire Museum.
+There are two at the Natural History Museum in London, and, when he died in 1847, fourteen other specimens were donated to the Yorkshire Museum.

 His business in Doncaster brought him considerable wealth.
 He bought two houses in Castor and maintained a carriage.
 After years of success, financial difficulties developed, and the 5th Earl Fitzwilliam withdrew from horse racing.
 By the late 1830s, upon the accession to the throne of Queen Victoria in 1837, the popularity of horse racing declined.
 Artis's daughter married in 1836.
 In 1838 he became a friend of Charles Roach Smith.
 By 1839 Artis had returned to Northamptonshire and was living in Castor in a small cottage.

 Artis was one of the founders in 1843 of the British Archaeological Association.
 In the 1840s, he resumed his archaeological work, excavating Roman remains in Northamptonshire.
 This later work was supported by another local landowner, Francis Russell, 7th Duke of Bedford, instead of the 5th Earl Fitzwilliam.
-Artis's grave is near the porch of Castor church.
+Artis's grave is near the porch of St Kyneburgha’s Church in Castor.

-His drawings are stored at the Natural History Museum, London.
+His drawings are stored at the Natural History Museum.